zhenyusun/tic-tac-toe-frontend/README.md

     ```bash
     npm install
     ```
-3. Build the frontend:
+3. Open the .env file in the root of the frontend directory and add the API URL
     ```bash
+    REACT_APP_API_URL=http://your-domain-or-ip/tic-tac-toe/api/game
+    ```
+4. Build the frontend:
+    ```bash
     npm run build
     ```
-4. Serve the frontend using Apache or another server.
+5. Serve the frontend using Apache or another server.

 ## Usage
 1. Access the game at `http://your-domain/tic-tac-toe/`.